 In the summer of 2014 Sofia was hired as a Studio Artist for Central City Opera where she was featured in opera scenes and main stage productions Le Nozze di Figaro (Bridesmaid), Dead Man Walking and The Sound of Music (Sister Ermaghard).

-Studying under Sunny Joy Langton, Sofia recieved a Bachelor of Music with Honors from Northwestern University (2008-2013) where she was awarded a full scholarship in recognition of her musical and academic abilities.
-There, she was consistently cast in the Northwestern Opera productions (Die Fledermaus, The Magic Flute, The Merry Widow, Street Scene, L’incoronazione di Poppea (Fortuna & Poppea cover), The Marriage of Figaro (Cherubino).
+Studying under Sunny Joy Langton, Sofia completed a Bachelor of Music with Honors from Northwestern University (2008-2013) where she was awarded a full scholarship in recognition of her musical and academic abilities.
+There, she was consistently cast in the Northwestern Opera productions (Die Fledermaus, The Magic Flute, The Merry Widow, Street Scene, L’incoronazione di Poppea), The Marriage of Figaro (Cherubino).
 She was also a finalist in the prestigious Bel Canto Foundation Competition in Chicago, Il.

 In 2010 and 2011, Sofia was selected for the Castleton Artist Training Seminar at Lorin Maazel's Castleton Music Festival where she participated in the recitals, concerts, opera scenes, and mainstage productions: Il Tabarro, La Boheme, Beggar's Opera, L'enfant et les sortilèges, Suor Angelica, Carmen and Porgy & Bess.